AviatrixSystems/Docs/HowTos/error-msgs.rst

  Error: [Aviatrix Error] Peerings detected.
 Please delete them before terminating the gateway.

-Go to Peering page to delete the peering first before you can delete the gateway.
+You must go to the Peering page to delete the peering first before you can delete the gateway.

 --------------------------------------------------------------------------------